ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S6/rev_slides.md

 - The __marginal cost__ is the rate of change of cost at a particular point.
     This is the slope of the line tangent to the cost curve at the point you are making the calculation.

+## Marginal Cost and Incremental Cost:

-- _These terms are often equivalent_
+- _These terms are equivalent_
-    1. When the cost curve is linear.
+    1. When the cost curve is linear,
-    2. When a linear approximation is appropriate (i.e. useful).
+    2. When a linear approximation is appropriate (i.e. useful),
 - _and the terms are often used interchangeably._
 - _You should clarify in cases where the difference matters (i.e. if the two are meaningfully different)._
 - The exam question will be a version of P1.1 and will not treat the two as interchangeable. __I.e. on the exam MC $\neq$ IC__.

-## Note:
+## Why am I emphasizing this?

 In introductory microeconomics marginal cost is often defined as the incremental cost.
 For example: